Table of Contents

 If you’re wondering whether you can pay utilities with a credit card, the answer is likely yes.
 In many situations, you can break out the plastic and charge your electricity, wifi, phone, and other basic expenses.

 That said, while using a credit card as your payment method may be the most convenient option for you, there are some factors to consider to make sure you are doing what’s best for your overall financial picture.
-While it can help you build credit, some bill processors may charge convenience fees.
+For example, some bill processors may charge convenience fees.
 If you carry a balance on your credit card, you may end up paying interest as well.

-In these ways, it may not be the most economical nor the most financially wise move to make.
-Read on to learn how to size up this situation and decide how to pay your utility bills.
+In these ways, paying utility bills with a credit card may not be the most economical nor the most financially wise move to make.
+Read on to learn how to size up the situation and decide how to pay your utility bills.

 What Bills Can You Pay With a Credit Card?